Parametric Bootstrap for Fixed Edge-Probability Network Models: Introduction

-Among all network statistics, \textit{subgraph counts}---in particular the number of occurrences of small shapes such as triangles---play an important role in characterizing random networks, e.g., \cite{milo2002network, przytycka2006important, maugis2020testing}.
-The study of the distribution of subgraph counts on random graphs dates back to \cite{erdos1960evolution, nowicki1988subgraph, rucinski1988small}.
-Under the Erd\H{o}s–R\'{e}nyi model, they established the asymptotic normality and Poisson convergence of subgraph counts.
-Two major techniques they used, the projection method for U-statistics and the method of moments, are later frequently used for the asymptotic analysis of subgraph counts under the more general setting of node-exchangeable random graphs, or equivalently, graphon models \cite{bickel2009nonparametric}.
-The pioneering work for this generalization is \cite{bickel2011method}, which not only established the asymptotic normality of subgraph counts but also provided a powerful tool for frequentist nonparametric network inferences \cite{wolfe2013nonparametric, maugis2017statistical}.
-At a more theoretical level, count functionals may be viewed as network analogs of the moments of a random variable, and knowing all population moments can uniquely determine the network model up to weak isomorphism \cite{borgs2010moments}.
-Recent development of asymptotics of subgraph counts includes CLT for rooted subgraph counts \cite{maugis2020central} and Edgeworth expansion of network moments \cite{zhang2022edgeworth}.
+Among all network statistics, subgraph counts---in particular, the number of occurrences of small patterns such as triangles---play an important role in characterizing random networks; see, e.g., \cite{milo2002network, przytycka2006important, maugis2020testing}.
+The study of the distribution of subgraph counts in random graphs dates back to \cite{erdos1960evolution}.
+Under the Erd\H{o}s--R\'{e}nyi model, separate works \cite{nowicki1988subgraph, rucinski1988small} established the asymptotic normality and Poisson convergence of subgraph counts.
+The two major techniques they employed---the projection method for U-statistics and the method of moments---have since been frequently used for the asymptotic analysis of subgraph counts in the more general setting of node-exchangeable random graphs, also known as graphon models \cite{bickel2009nonparametric}.
+A pioneering work in this direction is \cite{bickel2011method}, which not only established the asymptotic normality of subgraph counts but also provided a powerful tool for frequentist nonparametric network inference \cite{wolfe2013nonparametric, maugis2017statistical}.
+At a more theoretical level, count functionals may be viewed as network analogues of the moments of a random variable, and knowledge of all population moments can uniquely determine the network model up to weak isomorphism \cite{borgs2010moments}.
+Recent developments in the asymptotic theory of subgraph counts include CLTs for rooted subgraph counts \cite{maugis2020central} and Edgeworth expansions of network moments \cite{zhang2022edgeworth}.

-However, most existing theories for asymptotic distribution are only applicable to subgraph counts, whereas there are also many other network quantities of interest.
-Even for count statistics alone, the questions are not fully answered.
-Under the general graphon settings, the exact asymptotic variance is either unavailable or infeasible to calculate for large-scale networks and thus needs to be estimated.
-To this end, various resampling methods on networks have been developed to estimate the distribution of network statistics, and in particular, count statistics.
+However, most existing asymptotic distribution theory applies only to subgraph counts, despite the many other network quantities of interest.
+Even for count statistics alone, important questions remain unresolved.
+In general graphon settings, the exact asymptotic variance is either unavailable in closed form or infeasible to compute for large-scale networks, and thus must be estimated.
+To this end, various network resampling methods have been developed to estimate the distributions of network statistics, particularly count statistics.